juan-domenech/javascript-notes/markdown-en/04-functions/README.md

 ## Callback Functions

-_Functions in Javascript are data (values)_, which means they can be assigned to variables in the same way we do with other values (and manage them as variables)
+_Functions in Javascript are data (values)_, which means that they can be assigned to variables in the same way we do with other values (and manage them as variables)

 ```javascript
 function f(){ return 1; }